telerik/maui-docs/controls/barcode/2d-barcodes/barcode-pdf417-overview.md

 The code is divided into rows and columns, which accommodate all the encoded data, the error correction code words, as well as any additional format information, such as start and stop sequences.

-The following image shows the structure of a PDF417 RadBarcode.
+The following image shows the structure of a PDF417 Barcode.

 ![Telerik Xamarin Barcode PDF417 structure](images/barcode-2d-barcodes-pdf417-overview002.png)